emarti22/Active-Directory-Lab/README.md

 ![Attempting to make an administrative change with a-emartin](screenshots/client-admin-verification1.png)

-Attempting to open the client's network adapter properties requires elevated access, let's see a-emartin the sole member of the _ADMINS OU is able to login.
+## Attempting to open the client's network adapter properties requires elevated access, let's see if a-emartin, the sole member of the _ADMINS OU, is able to get through.

 ![Success!](screenshots/client-admin-verification2.png)

-The login worked, a-emartin was able to sign in.
+## The login worked, a-emartin was able to sign in.